Principles for Working with Foreign Authorities in Child Protection Cases

-Working with Foreign Authorities: Child Protection Cases and Care Orders.
-Departmental advice for local authorities, social workers, service managers and children's services lawyers (Department for Education, July 2014)
+Working with Foreign Authorities: Child Protection Cases and Care Orders (Department for Education, July 2014)

 The principles set out below are intended to help children's social workers in England to decide when to involve foreign authorities in child protection cases.

 Social workers need to consider working with foreign authorities at a number of stages during child protection cases, including: